-25 CFR 151.11 Off Reservation considers the factors for an On Reservation acquisition 25 CFR 151.10 (a) - (c) and (e) - (h).
-However an off reservation acquisition requires the Secretary to evaluate additional criteria when the request for land is located outside of the reservation or is noncontiguous to the tribe's reservation and the acquisition is not mandated.
-Mr. Sam Cohen the Chumash Legal and Governmental Affairs Consultant has been quoted in the press as stating the
+(a) 25 CFR 151.11(a) Off Reservation: considers the factors for an On Reservation acquisition 25 C.F.R.
+151.10 (a) - (c) and (e) - (h).
+An off-reservation acquisition requires the Secretary to evaluate additional criteria when the request for land is located outside of the reservation or is noncontiguous to the tribe's reservation and the acquisition is not mandated.
+(Comments to the 151.10 criteria are under section II of this letter.)